EMC China Lab

 How to Get GS Certification?(图1)

-The GS label indicates that a product's safety has been tested by an independent and credible institution.
+The GS label indicates that a product's safety has been tested by an independent and cREDible institution.
 Although GS certification is not legally mandatory, it does bind manufacturers to strict German (European) product safety laws in the event of product failure leading to an accident.
-Therefore, the GS label is a powerful marketing tool, enhancing customer confidence and purchase desire.
+Therefore, the GS label is a powerfUL marketing tool, enhancing customer confidence and purchase desire.
 While GS is a German standard, it is recognized by most European countries.
 Additionally, products that meet GS certification also meet the requirements for the CE mark.
 Unlike the CE mark, GS certification is not legally mandatory, but since safety awareness has become ingrained in ordinary consumers, electrical products with the GS label may have a competitive edge over general products in the market.

 Differences Between GS Certification and CE certification